dfinity/motoko/design/GraphCopyStabilization.md

 ### Deserialization
 * Cheney’s algorithm using stable memory as from-space and main memory as to-space:
 * Starting with the stable root created during the serialization process.
+* A scan stack is used in the main memory to remember the deserialized objects for later scanning.
 * Objects are allocated in main memory using the default allocator.
 * Using random read/write access on the stable memory.